 - a.
 Include the stormwater management concept approval letter, development program, and Site Plan resolution and Sketch Plan resolution on the approval or cover sheet(s). - b.
 Add a note to the Site Plan stating that "M-NCPPC Staff must inspect all tree-save areas and protection devices before clearing and grading." - c.
 Fire and Rescue Access plan should be included in the Certified Site Plan. - d.
 Add a note stating that "Minor modifications to the limits of disturbance shown on the site plan within the public right-of-way for utility connections may be done during the review of the right-of-way permit drawings by the Department of Permitting Services." - e.
 Modify data table to reflect development standards approved by the Planning Board. - f.
 Ensure consistency of all details and layout between Site and Landscape plans. - g.
-Revise ADA ramp location to save nearby tree #19. - h.
-Rotate generator 90 degrees to reduce site impacts. - i.
-Shift SWM facilities to the southeast corner of the site to reduce impact to courtyard area and reduce wall heights.
+Revise ADA ramp location to save nearby tree. - h.
+Shift generator location to reduce site impacts. - i.
+Shift SWM facilities to reduce impact to courtyard area.